 16. Eat chips until they taste too stale.

-If you forgot to throw a bag of chips in the freezer before they expired, you can still enjoy them until they are too stale for your liking.
+If you forgot to throw a bag of chips in the freezer before they expired, you can still enjoy them until they’re too stale for your liking.
+Head to the KCL chips coupons page to save on your next purchase.

 17. Use butter up to one month after the “sell by” date.